How To Install Electrics In A shipping Container

 Imagine walking around in your shipping container, knowing exactly where all the wall outlets are to help you fire up the kettle, reheat your food in the microwave or just sit down and relax.

-Installing electrics in a shipping container can be fairly straightforward if you know where to start.
+Installing electricity in a shipping container can be fairly straightforward if you know where to start.

-Running electricity in your container is not a very complicated process.
+Running power to a shipping container is not a very complicated process.
 If you're looking to turn yours into an office or workspace, here’s what you need to do:

 The first thing to determine is the type of electricity you require.
 For example, how many devices and appliances will you need to run at any given time?
-You can install outlets for both 120v and 240v, although you need to know the power requirements of your devices and the supply load coming from the grid.
+In the UK, shipping containers typically use 240v outlets, and you need to know the power requirements of your devices and the supply load coming from the grid.

 And, that’s it!
 You can now run electricity throughout your shipping container.